Instant Pot Carnitas

 This Instant Pot Carnitas Recipe makes the BEST pork carnitas!
 The pork is unbelievably tender and flavorful, with the best combination of juicy bits and crispy edges.
 Serve the pork carnitas wrapped in soft flour tortillas, in a burrito bowl, or over a salad or nachos.

-Typically pork carnitas are slow cooked.
+Typically pork carnitas are slow cooked like my slow cooker carnitas recipe.
 By cooking carnitas in our Instant Pot we speed up the process without sacrificing any of the tender, melt in your mouth texture or delicious flavor.
 This is why I love making pulled pork in the Instant Pot!

 You’ll love this recipe because it is quick and easy to prep, and you end up with a meal that tastes as if you spent hours in the kitchen.
 The ingredient list is short and simple.
 Compared to traditional carnitas which are often cooked in lard, these Instant Pot carnitas are healthier, too.